openstack-archive/fuel-docs/pages/release-notes/v7-0/new_features/selectable_offloading_rn.rst

 Selectable offloading modes
 +++++++++++++++++++++++++++

-You can select offloading modes for physical interfaces starting with Fuel 7.0.
+You can now select offloading modes for physical interfaces.
 The number and the set of possible offloading types depends on the interfaces' hardware and the current kernel version.

 Fuel automatically detects the offloading modes for any given physical